Suunto Spartan Sport Baro - Digital Trends | Digital Trends

 The Suunto Spartan Sport Wrist HR Baro is a top-notch multisport GPS watch for hardcore endurance athletes who want to get the most out of their training.
-Model includes a barometric altitude.
+Model includes a barometric altimeter.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.